The Escape Velocity Profile of the Milky Way from Gaia DR3: Escape velocity results

 For our final results, we consider the 2PL and SEPL models with the fiducial radial bins, and a default power law index of $\gamma =1$ for SEPL.
 We take $\vmin=310\,\rm{km\,s^{-1}}$ as the default because this maintains a large sample size while still remaining above the typically chosen $300\,\rm{km\,s^{-1}}$ to avoid disk contamination.
 Furthermore, as discussed above, the power law models perform less well at high $\vmin$ given the lower statistics.

 In Figure \ref{fig:litcomp_and_DM_profiles}, we present the comparison of the 2PL and SEPL escape velocity profiles with individual measurements and profiles from the literature.
-Our results are largely consistent with previous work obtaining $\vesc$ near the solar radius.
-For the \cite{Necib2022} result, the escape velocity is consistent within $1\sigma$ for the SEPL measurement and $\sim 1.5\sigma$ for the 2PL measurement, but the escape velocity found in this work is larger by $~20-30\,\rm{km\,s^{-1}}$.
+We find an escape velocity of $486^{+10}_{-5}\,\rm{km\,s^{-1}}$ for the SEPL model and $539^{+69}_{-34}\,\rm{km\,s^{-1}}$ for the 2PL model in the $8-9\,\rm{kpc}$ bin, which is largely consistent with previous work obtaining $\vesc$ near the solar radius.
+For the \cite{Necib2022} result, the escape velocity is consistent within $1\sigma$ for the SEPL measurement and $\sim 1.5\sigma$ for the 2PL measurement, but the escape velocity found in this work is larger by $\sim20-30\,\rm{km\,s^{-1}}$.
 This is likely higher due to the larger statistics of \Gaia~DR3 as compared to eDR3, allowing for stricter quality cuts and thus a more reliable discrimination between outlier and bound distributions, in addition to speed distributions which are filled closer to the escape velocity.

 Compared to the measurements of \cite{deason:2019} and \cite{Koppelman2021} near the solar radius, our $\vesc$ estimates are consistent.
-Note that the values cannot be compared directly, since the results of \cite{deason:2019} and \cite{Koppelman2021} are obtained using much wider radius bins (horizontal bars), compared to our results in 1 kpc bins.
+Note that the values cannot be compared directly, since the analysis of \cite{deason:2019} utilizes an ansatz about the shape of the escape velocity profile, and the results of \cite{Koppelman2021} are obtained using a 4 kpc radial bin (horizontal bar), compared to our results in 1 kpc bins.
 The $\vesc$ parameter is known to be correlated with the fastest star in the distribution being fit, and if using a wide radial bin, one will likely preferentially fit the high-speed stars which are expected to come from the smallest radii.
-Examining the horizontal error bars of Fig. \ref{fig:litcomp_and_DM_profiles}, it is plausible that the \cite{deason:2019} and \cite{Koppelman2021} measurements are consistent with 2PL or SEPL measurements at the lower radii of $\sim6$ kpc and $\sim 7$ kpc, respectively.
+Examining the horizontal error bars of Fig. \ref{fig:litcomp_and_DM_profiles}, it is plausible that the \cite{Koppelman2021} measurement is more appropriately compared with the 2PL or SEPL measurements at the lower radii of $\sim6-7$ kpc.